openharmony/docs/en/application-dev/faqs/faqs-hdc-std.md

 After performing the preceding operations, restart the DevEco Studio.

-## Is HiLog or Console Recommended for Log Printing?
-How Do I Set the Domain If HiLog Is Used?
+## Is HiLog or Console recommended for log printing?
+How do I set the domain if HiLog is used?

 Applicable to: OpenHarmony SDK 3.2.2.5

 [HiLog](https://gitee.com/openharmony/docs/blob/master/en/application-dev/reference/apis/js-apis-hilog.md) is recommended for an application to print logs.
 For details about domain setting, see [Development Guide](https://gitee.com/openharmony/docs/blob/master/en/application-dev/reference/apis/js-apis-hilog.md#hilogisloggable).

-## What Is the Maximum Length of a Log Record When HiLog Is Used?
-Is It Configurable?
+## What is the maximum length of a log record when HiLog is used?
+Is it configurable?

 Applicable to: OpenHarmony SDK 3.2.2.5